sean-lynch/bottle_fbauth/README.rst

 =====================
-Bottle-FBAuth
+bottle_fbauth
 =====================

 This plugin simplifies the use of Facebook authentication in your Bottle applications.
-Once installed, it will checked for a logged in Facebook user cookie and pass it to a bottle app's @routes if they have a ``fb_user`` keyword argument(configurable).
+Once installed, it will check for a logged in Facebook user cookie and pass it to a bottle app's @routes if they have a ``fb_user`` keyword argument (configurable).

-You will also need to download the Facebook Python SDK and include facebook.py in your sys.path for this plugin to work.
+You will also need to download the Facebook Python SDK and include facebook.py in your sys.path for to use this plugin.
 You can download it here:

     http://github.com/facebook/python-sdk